The nutrients you should be eating include proteins, carbohydrates, fats, vitamins, minerals and water.

 Healthy eating is a very important behaviour we should all aim to adapt.
 Along with being physically active and maintaining a healthy weight, by eating a well-balanced diet which meets your body’s requirements, you can aid your body and brain in staying strong and healthy.
 Some studies have found that food is able to affect all of your body’s cells and organs (1, 2).

 Plenty of medical research has also indicated that a poor diet is linked to the development of serious diseases (3, 4).
-Therefore by eating a healthy, well balanced diet you can drastically reduce the chances of developing the world’s leading killer diseases, heart disease and cancer (5, 6).
+Therefore by eating a healthy, well-balanced diet you can drastically reduce the chances of developing the world’s leading killer diseases, heart disease and cancer (5, 6).

-In order to eat healthy and to reach your body goals, you need to understand the importance of calories and energy balance.
+In order to eat healthily and reach your body goals, you need to understand the importance of calories and energy balance.
 Your total calorie intake plays an important role in weight control and health (7).
 When you consume more calories than you burn, your body will store them in the form of fat.
 Whereas when you consume fewer calories than your burn and create a calorie deficit, you will lose weight (8).

 Macronutrients are the three main nutrients your body requires in large amounts as they provide calories and play various other roles in your body, these include;